13 Tips for running the most effective team meetings

 To evaluate meeting necessity:

-- Access meetings’ urgency and alignment with priorities.
+• Assess the urgency of the meeting and alignment with priorities.

 The above tips can help you avoid scheduling unnecessary meetings, ensuring the ones you hold are intentional and productive.